 3M Cloud Library supports iOS, Android, and offers PC and MAC desktop apps.
 Everything happens through these apps from signing up to searching, placing holds, and checking out library materials.
 I say materials because you may check out anything the libraries have in their digital collections, including audiobooks, even movies, and music depending on your library.
 You can read or listen to materials in 3M Cloud Library’s directly in the app, through the browser, or in Adobe Digital Editions.
 You can also transfer eBooks to other readers like Nook, Amazon Fire, and Kobo.

 Proceed with Caution

-A big shortcoming with 3M, at least at this time, is you cannot transfer any content to your Amazon Kindle or into the Kindle app.
-Overdrive really has the edge here, at least for Public Libraries.
+A significant shortcoming with 3M, at least at this time, is you cannot transfer any content to your Amazon Kindle or into the Kindle app.
+Overdrive has the edge here, at least for Public Libraries.

 3M Cloud Library is available and connected to libraries in the following countries: Australia, Canada, New Zealand, United Kingdom, and the United States.

 For more information on 3M Cloud Library, check out their homepage.